dunky-star/Agentic-AI/README.md

-# Agentic AI - From novice to Expert
+# Agentic AI - From Novice to Expert

-This repository contains code examples, reference scripts, and foundational components for the Agentic AI.
+This repository contains code examples, reference scripts, and foundational components for exploring  the Agentic AI.
 Marking the transition from traditional prompt pipelines to building **agent-based AI systems** using tools like **LangGraph**, **LangChain**, and **LangSmith**.

 Introduces the core building blocks of agentic systems and prepares you for more complex workflows in later modules.
 Let's explore: